sebamarynissen/qfs-compression/README.md

 The module exports two functions: `compress()` and `decompress()`.
 Both accept either a Node.js [Buffer](https://nodejs.org/api/buffer.html) or a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
-If the Buffer global is available - such as on Node - a Buffer is returned, otherwise a bare Uint8Array is returned.
+If a Node.js buffer was passed, a Node.js buffer is returned, otherwise a bare Uint8Array is returned.*
 This is useful in the browser as it does not require a Buffer polyfill this way.

 ```js